Aisling Irish Volunteers for the Homeless

 The Aisling Irish Volunteers for the Homeless are an active and dedicated group who strive to help feed people experiencing homelessness throughout New York City.

-The idea of setting up a voluntary group came about when Cardinal Tomás Ó Fiaich visited New York and suggested the Irish people give back to the city in some way to show thanks for the success and opportunities they had experienced since immigrating to New York.
+The idea of setting up this group came about when Cardinal Tomás Ó Fiaich visited New York.
+He suggested that the Irish people give back to the city to show thanks for the success and opportunities they had experienced since immigrating to New York.

 Founded in 1990 during our early days as Tír na Nóg, the Aisling Irish Volunteers for the Homeless are our longest running program!
 Over the years, many volunteers have come together for this importance cause.
 Their commitment reflects the generous and caring nature of our community.

 Our group of about 40-45 volunteers meets at the center on Monday afternoons to prepare hundreds of meals.

 Senior volunteers and school children alike meet to prepare and package nutritious sandwiches, beverages, soups, and healthy treats.
 A second group of dedicated volunteers collect the packaged food and beverages and then deliver them to the homeless community.
 The food is taken to multiple locations throughout the city, including Fifth Avenue, and feeds approximately 300 homeless people.